cdfritz7/GroupActivityRecognition/README.md

 /getAreaActivity/\<areaId>
   - accepts GET requests
   - removes any expired areaUserInteractions associated with the area that has _id == areaId
-  - returns the most occuring label for all areaUserInteractions associated with the area that has _id == areaId
+  - returns : the most common label for all areaUserInteractions associated with the area that has _id == areaId, the number of occurrences of the most common label, and the total number of areaUserInteractions for the corresponding area

 /addArea
   - accepts POST requests with the fields "topLeftLat", "topLeftLng", "bottomRightLat", "bottomRightLng", and "expirationTime"
   - inserts an area into the database